keyu-wang-2002/Demo_Score_Entorpy_Discrete_Diffusion/README.md

 # Score Entropy Discrete Diffusion

-This repo contains some simple demos for the paper [Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution](https://arxiv.org/abs/2310.16834), supporting Keyu Wang's presentation for SEDD at the seminar ` Machine Learning Methods for Scientific Discovery` at the University of Tuebingen in 25ws.
+This repo contains some simple demos for the paper [Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution](https://arxiv.org/abs/2310.16834), supporting Keyu Wang's presentation for the seminar ` Machine Learning Methods for Scientific Discovery` at the University of Tuebingen in 25ws.

 ## Installation